Is your WordPress blog lacking one crucial ingredient, a WordPress Sitemap Page?

 So Why Create A WordPress Sitemap Page?

-Firstly this is a very easy way to give your site visitor an immediate overview of what they can find on your site.
-By simply going to the WordPress sitemap page they can instantly view all the site categories, authors, and even the posts and pages that you are publishing very quickly.
+Firstly this is a straightforward way to give your site visitor an immediate overview of what they can find on your site.
+By just going to the WordPress sitemap page they can instantly view all the site categories, authors, and even the posts and pages that you are publishing very quickly.

-It is said that having a static Sitemap page as well as an XML Sitemap will greatly increase your chances of being indexed.
+It is said that having a static Sitemap page as well as an XML Sitemap will significantly increase your chances of being indexed.
 Whether this is true or not makes no difference to us, as our Sitemap page is there for the convenience of our blog users.
-Anything else is simply a bonus.
+Anything else is merely a bonus.

 Creating Your WordPress Sitemap Page

-Before following the steps below you might want to take a look at your archive page to make sure that it fits with your needs to create your own WordPress sitemap page.
+Before following the steps below, you might want to take a look at your archive page to make sure that it fits with your needs to create your WordPress sitemap page.
 Check out our sitemap page before going any further.

-The very first thing you need to do is open up your ftp program (Filezilla is a very good free ftp program) and go to your WordPress themes folder and find a template page in there, it should either be called archive.php or as our page is called page_archive.php – we are using the Genesis WordPress Theme for this example.
+The very first thing you need to do is open up your FTP program (Filezilla is an excellent free FTP program) and go to your WordPress themes folder and find a template page in there, it should either be called archive.php or as our page is called page_archive.php – we are using the Genesis WordPress Theme for this example.

 Important Note: Backup Your WordPress Blog And Any Files If You Have Not Done This Already!

-In the next screenshot you will see below that we have downloaded the page_archive.php onto our computer and opened it for editing with Dreamweaver.
-Don’t worry if you don’t have Dreamweaver installed – just edit it in notepad or any other text editing program instead.
+In the next screenshot, you will see below that we have downloaded the page_archive.php onto our computer and opened it for editing with Dreamweaver.
+Don’t worry if you don’t have Dreamweaver installed – just edit in notepad or any other text editing program instead.

 What you are looking for in the image below is at the very top of the page_archive.php file where it gives you firstly a warning not to edit the page but also where you need to change one part of the text where it has Template Name.

-You will see a drop down menu appear in front of you.
-Simply select the command rename and you will be able to easily rename the file to sitemap.php and then upload it back into the same folder you initially downloaded the file from.
+You will see a drop-down menu appear in front of you.
+Just select the command rename, and you will be able to rename the file to sitemap.php easily and then upload it back into the same folder you initially downloaded the file.

 So Why Do We Like This WordPress Sitemap Page?

-The simply reason is this: we now have a way for our visitors to quickly and easily view our posts and pages from one easy to access area.
-With one click of the mouse anyone can see a list of Guest Bloggers and the posts they have contributed to your blog in the sitemap.
+The simple reason is this: we now have a way for our visitors to quickly and easily view our posts and pages from one easy to access area.
+With one click of the mouse, anyone can see a list of Guest Bloggers and the posts they have contributed to your blog in the sitemap.

-What we have found as our blog has grown in size is that by having a Sitemap we can very quickly find the page we wish to edit or even when writing another post find an internal link that we need.
-Everything is is right at our finger tips making our blog much more manageable.
+What we have found as our blog has grown in size is that by having a Sitemap we can very quickly see the page we wish to edit or even when writing another post find an internal link that we need.
+Everything is is right at our fingertips making our blog much more manageable.